The 11+ Exam

 Children only get one chance at the 11 plus, and how they perform determines where they will go next.
 Parents can make a valuable contribution to their child’s learning.
 Many parents with the time and knowledge manage successfully without professional help.
 However, if you work full time, the commencement of extra-schooling can be a challenge.
 Similarly, if English is not your first language, or you struggle with Maths, preparing your child for the 11 plus exams can seem daunting.

 Our tutors are experienced, highly trained and share a passion for education.
 They are committed to helping children achieve their full academic potential.
 At Hampstead and Frognal tutors, we have a proven track record and families world-wide rely upon our outstanding professional tutors.
-With care and enthusiasm, are tutors prepare children for the school that is right for them.
+With care and enthusiasm, our tutors prepare children for the school that is right for them.